Tamal-tm/Task-Management-App/README.md

 print("Invalid Input")

-Usage
+Usage:
 To use the app, run the Python script and follow the on-screen prompts to manage tasks.
 Choose from the provided options to add, update, delete, or view tasks.
 When finished, select the exit option to close the application.

-Error Handling
+Error Handling:
 Currently, the application handles invalid task operations gracefully by checking if tasks exist before updating or deleting.
 However, it could benefit from additional error handling for non-numeric input when choosing operations.

-Conclusion
+Conclusion:
-This documentation provides a comprehensive guide to the Task Management App.
 Each component and its functionality are detailed, providing clear instructions on how the app is structured and how to interact with it.
 Future improvements could include robust error handling and data persistence.